pagkly/Zed/Investopedia3/Levy Definition.md

 Intangible property and property belonging to the individual that is held by someone else can also be levied.
 This includes wages, retirement accounts, dividends, bank accounts, licenses, rental income, accounts receivables, commissions or the cash loan value of a life insurance policy.1

-As a measure of last resort, the taxing authority may impose a [federal tax lien](https://www.investopedia.com/terms/f/federal-tax-lien.asp) to inform other creditors of the taxing authority’s legal right to a taxpayer’s assets and property.
-A tax lien goes up on the debtor’s [credit report](https://www.investopedia.com/terms/c/creditreport.asp) and remains there for up to15 years if it remains unpaid.6 If the taxes remain unpaid, the tax authority can use a tax levy to legally seize the taxpayer's assets (such as bank accounts, investment accounts, automobiles, and real property) to collect the money it is owed.
-The IRS is also authorized to [garnish](https://www.investopedia.com/terms/g/garnishment.asp) the taxpayer’s wages until the debt is paid off.7 8
+As a measure of last resort, the taxing authority may impose a [[federal tax lien]](https://www.investopedia.com/terms/f/federal-tax-lien.asp) to inform other creditors of the taxing authority’s legal right to a taxpayer’s assets and property.
+A tax lien goes up on the debtor’s [[credit report]](https://www.investopedia.com/terms/c/creditreport.asp) and remains there for up to15 years if it remains unpaid.6 If the taxes remain unpaid, the tax authority can use a tax levy to legally seize the taxpayer's assets (such as bank accounts, investment accounts, automobiles, and real property) to collect the money it is owed.
+The IRS is also authorized to [[garnish]](https://www.investopedia.com/terms/g/garnishment.asp) the taxpayer’s wages until the debt is paid off.7 8

 A state tax levy applies to unpaid state taxes.
-Note that the IRS can also levy a debtor’s state [tax refund](https://www.investopedia.com/terms/t/tax-refund.asp), in which case, he may receive a Notice of Levy on Your State Tax Refund and a Notice of Your Right to Hearing after the levy.1
+Note that the IRS can also levy a debtor’s state [[tax refund]](https://www.investopedia.com/terms/t/tax-refund.asp), in which case, he may receive a Notice of Levy on Your State Tax Refund and a Notice of Your Right to Hearing after the levy.1

 For federal contractors, the IRS does not need to provide any notification of the levy until after the tax levy is applied.9